How (and Why) to Exfoliate Your Scalp: Step By Step

 November 14, 2024 • 6 min read

-This becomes more essential for head shavers since shaving can be harsh on our scalp.
 Think about our shaving routine; we apply pre-shave oils, shaving gel, and moisturizers.
-While these products are great for your skin, they can clog your pores, especially if you have an oily scalp.
-This is why you need to exfoliate your scalp.
+While these products are great for your skin, they build up and clog your pores, especially if you have an oily scalp.

 There are two types of scalp exfoliants: physical and chemical.
 What's the difference?